-Coincidentally, the characters in the song have a close semblance to Joplin’s personality, who was occasionally observed as a free spirit.
-Moreover, it only fits that her name is closely tied to the radiance of the record.
+Coincidentally, the characters in the song have a close resemblance to Joplin’s personality, who was occasionally observed as a free spirit.

 Photo by Getty Images/Getty Images

-Moreover, they did this purely “through all kinds of weather’; referring to both the means as well as sad experiences, which regardless, made her feel warm and safe.
+Moreover, they did this “through all kinds of weather’; referring to both the good as well as bad experiences, which deepened and solidified the bond further.

 Janis Joplin with her 1965 Porsche 356C Cabriolet.
 The car features a psychedelic paint job by Joplin’s roadie, Dave Richards.
 (Photo by RB/Redferns)

-needs to be constantly moving, and this is exactly what Bobby and the singer do throughout the duration of the song.
-This line shows that the only way to attain true freedom is to have nothing holding you back, no friends or family or possessions.
-Essentially, the line is stating that if you have nothing to lose, you can do whatever you want and feel truly free as you have no obligations or debts to anybody.
+Bobby doesn’t want anything tying her down and needs to be constantly moving, and this is exactly what Bobby and the narrator do throughout the duration of the song.
+This line shows that the only way to attain true freedom is to have nothing holding you back – no friends, family, or possessions.
+Essentially, the line is stating that if you have nothing to lose, you can do whatever you want and feel truly free, as you have no obligations or responsibilities.

 Guitarist Mike Bloomfield rehearses with Janis Joplin and her new backing band the Kozmic Blues Band at the Stax Records studio on December 20, 1968, in Memphis Tennessee.
 (Photo by Michael Ochs Archives/Getty Images)

-The narrator speaks of how the pair exchange secrets and stories, telling each other about “everything we done”, and adding that “Bobby baby kept me from the cold”, which also implies a sense of warmth and enlightenment.
-For the singer, Bobby has been a bright and beautiful presence during their time together.
+The narrator speaks of how the pair exchange secrets and stories, telling each other about “everything we done”, adding that “Bobby baby kept me from the cold”, which also implies a sense of warmth and safety.
+It is clear that, for the narrator, Bobby has been a bright and beautiful presence during their time together.

 Tina Turner and Janis Joplin singing together at unknown concert venue; Tina, in a dress by Dorothy Morgan, was on tour with the Rolling Stones; Janis is wearing a white fur hat.
 (Photo by Condé Nast via Getty Images)

-Bobby’s departure is sudden and swift, and it’s hard to know how the character really felt towards the singer.
-The singer themselves, on the other hand, is heartbroken to have lost Bobby.
-They sing about trading “all of my tomorrows, for a single yesterday”, implying that they’d give up the rest of their life just to live one more day with Bobby by their side.
-It’s a powerfully romantic line and one of the best moments in the song for showing how strongly the singer feels for Bobby.
+Bobby’s departure is sudden and swift, and it’s hard to know how she really felt toward the narrator.
+The narrator, on the other hand, is heartbroken to have lost Bobby, singing about trading “all of my tomorrows, for a single yesterday” and thus implying that living one more day with Bobby is worth sacrificing the future.
+It’s a powerfully romantic line and one of the best examples of the narrator’s love for Bobby.

 Photo of Janis Joplin at the Monterey Pop Festival (Photo by Paul Ryan/Michael Ochs Archives/Getty Images)